 Acintya bhedābheda is a sub-school ofVedanta representing the philosophy ofinconceivable one-ness and difference, in relation to the creation, Prakriti, and the creator, Ishvara (Krishna).[63][64]

-InSanskritachintya means 'inconceivable',bheda translates as 'difference', andabheda translates as 'one-ness'.
-Self (their English phrase for the Sanskrit word:jiva) are considered parts of God, and thus one with Him in quality, and yet at the same time different from Him in quantity.
+InSanskritachintya means 'inconceivable',bheda translates as 'difference', andabheda translates to 'one-ness'.
+Self (their English phrase for the Sanskrit word:jiva) is considered a part of God, and thus one with Him in quality, yet at the same time different from Him in quantity.
 This is called acintya-bheda-abheda-tattva, inconceivable, simultaneous oneness and difference.[65]

 Caitanya's philosophy of acintya-bhedābheda-tattva is understood to be part of a progression to devotionaltheism.Rāmānuja had agreed withŚaṅkara that the Absolute is one only, but he had disagreed by affirming individual variety within that oneness.Madhva had underscored the eternal duality of the Supreme and thejiva: he had maintained that this duality endures even after liberation.
 Caitanya, in turn, specified that the Supreme and the jīvas are "inconceivably, simultaneously one and different" (acintya-bheda-abheda).[66]

 Cārvāka, another atheist tradition insramana, was materialist and a school ofphilosophical scepticism.
-They rejected all concepts ofIshvara as well as all forms of supernaturalism.[67][68][69]
+They rejected all concepts ofIshvara and all forms of supernaturalism.[67][68][69]

 Hence, he called his philosophy Achintya Bhedabhed vad, or Inconceivable Simultaneous Oneness and Difference.